iktina/mstsc.js/README.md

 The backend application uses nodejs, express and socket.io as the web server.
 The main goal of the backend is to be a proxy between the web browser and the terminal server.
 It uses [**node-rdpjs**](https://github.com/citronneur/node-rdpjs) for its rdp client.

+## The purpose of this fork

+1. Init connect by get parametrs
+2. Init connect by params from db.